-The Epica liveaboard Indonesia offers a budget-friendly way to explore Komodo National park.
-The Epica caters for up to 16 guests in 8 basic twin cabins.
-Cabins are located on the lower deck and share 2 bathrooms with fresh-water showers.
+The Epica liveaboard offers a budget-friendly way to explore Raja Ampat.
+She is simple but comfortable, catering for up to 12 guests in 6 basic twin cabins.
+Cabins are located above deck to catch the ocean breeze and share 2 bathrooms with fresh-water showers.
 Meals are freshly prepared and offer a mix of local and international cuisine, and are served 'family-style' on the upper deck.
-The upper deck is also kitted out with hammocks and bean-bags, making it a great place to relax in-between dives and enjoy the incredible sunset at the end of the day.
+The large upper deck is also kitted out with hammocks and bean-bags, making it a great place to relax between dives and enjoy the incredible sunset at the end of the day.

 Call us or book online today to reserve your space.